Description

 'Volatility is a statistical measure of the dispersion of returns for a given security or market index.
 Volatility can either be measured by using the standard deviation or variance between returns from that same security or market index.
 Commonly, the higher the volatility, the riskier the security.
 In the securities markets, volatility is often associated with big swings in either direction.
 For example, when the stock market rises and falls more than one percent over a sustained period of time, it is called a 'volatile' market.'

-• During the last 3 years, the volatility is 19.8%, which is smaller, thus better than the value of 20% from the benchmark.
+• During the last 3 years, the 30 days standard deviation is 17.2%, which is lower, thus better than the value of 17.6% from the benchmark.

 DownVol: